sdeSameerSweety/Homeify/readme.md

 B-Donate/

-├── Components # Files used on the frontend
+├── homeify # Files used on the frontend
+      ├── public
-    ├── assets # Contains all Images and Videos used ├── Images
+            ├── assets          #Contains all Images and Videos used ├── Images
               ├── Videos
-    ├── pages #Contains all the HTML,CSS and JS of all the Pages ├── Centres  #Files for Centre page
-        ├── Donation_Form   #Files for Donation Form page ├── Eligibility #Files for Eligibility page
-        ├── signin  #Files for Signin page
-        ├── signip  #Files for Signup page

-├── data.json #Database for storing all the user data ├── index.css #CSS for main Landing Page
-├── index.html #HTML for main landing page
-├── index.js #JS for main landing page
+    ├── src #Contains all React FronEnd Files
+        ├── components  #All Related Components
+              ├── Main           #Main UI Rendered Pages
+              ├── Personal       #Eaxh Personal developer related components

+├── server #Backend api and Mogo Schemas
+      ├── Schema #All Colletions Models

 ```